 Employees will likewise be instructed to observe distancing with other employees and guests, and, where distancing is not possible, they will wear the recommended PPE.

-Staff have been instructed to always sneeze or cough into the crook of their arms to prevent hands becoming contaminated.
-If they use a tissue, the advice is to bin it immediately into a bin with close fitting lid and not to leave it around on surfaces.
+Staff have been instructed to always sneeze or cough into a tissue or the crook of their arms to prevent hands becoming contaminated.
+If they use a tissue, the advice is to bin it immediately and place it into a bin with close fitting lid and not to leave it around on surfaces.
 They will wash their hands or use hand gel afterwards.